-- Formal dinners may take between 4 and 5 hours, depending on the amount of courses served.
+- Formal dinners may take between 4 and 5 hours, depending on the number of courses served.

 - Traditionally the main course at a formal dinner is roast beef, fowl or game.
 This will often be served on a platter.
 And is traditionally presented to the host for them to inspect.
 They will indicate if they are happy for service to commence.
 In a hotel or restaurant platters aren’t presented to the host as the maitre’d will do the inspection before food service begins.

 - If service includes watery vegetables then the platter will have a napkin in the base to absorb the excess liquids.

 - Sweet, chocolates or glaceed fruits can be presented in compotes and placed on the table as part of the decor.
 Occasionally if there are long lapses between courses guests can enjoy helping themselves.